I'm Sam. I enjoy writing about sleep and mental health-related topics as well as ways to prevent stress and relax.

 There are many factors that affect how easy it is to fall asleep and the quality of your sleep.
 One of these factors is light, especially how blue light affects sleep.
 Your body’s natural sleep schedule is tied to something called the circadian rhythm.
-The circadian rhythm is an internal clock that impacts your body’s mood and hormones, preparing it to either be awake or be asleep.
+The circadian rhythm is an internal clock that impacts your body’s mood and hormones, preparing it to either be awake or asleep.

-Light and Circadian rhythm
+Light and Circadian Rhythm

 The most important factor in setting your body’s circadian rhythm is light.
-Exposure to natural sunlight in the day signals to your body that it should be awake, while darkness at night helps to signal that you should be asleep.
-Getting exposure to natural light in a consistent pattern can help your body to settle into a regular sleeping pattern.
+Exposure to natural sunlight in the day signals to your body that it should be awake, while darkness at night helps signal that you should be asleep.
+Getting exposure to natural light in a consistent pattern can help your body settle into a regular sleeping pattern.

 Electronic Devices Artificial Lighting

-Unfortunately, the prevalence of artificial lighting and electronic devices means that we’re often exposed to light outside of the natural cycle, which can throw off our circadian rhythm and our sleep-wake cycle.
+Unfortunately, the prevalence of artificial light and electronic devices means that we’re often exposed to light outside of the natural cycle, which can throw off our circadian rhythm and our sleep-wake cycle.
 One of the worst perpetrators of disrupting our circadian rhythm is blue light.
 Most sources of light contain lights of different wavelengths.

 Blue Light and Sunlight